bryan-gilbert/bryangilbertsoftware/README.md

 4. Open sourced case studies to share best practices across institutions.
 5. Customizable to allow for adaptation.

-### npauth
+### npuser.org

 Like many Full Stack DevOp developers I continually encounter the need to add user authentication into smaller projects.
 Larger organizations, such as governments, develop sophisticated user authentication and authorization systems and they have the option to leverage 3rd party applications that are expensive and/or complex.
-Yet, smaller projects need user authentication too.  ```npauth``` is a work in progress that will solve this problem.
+Yet, smaller projects need user authentication too.  ```npuser``` is a work in progress that will solve this problem.

 At this moment [No Password User Authentication](https://npuser.org) is hosted at https://npuser.org.
-The application will soon be migrated to https://npauth.org soon.
-Both are a work in progress)

 ## Find me on the web